Environment and Trade and External Relations

 More specifically, the EU has integrated sustainable development and environmental objectives in a number of trade instruments:

 - At the bilateral and regional level, a key element of the EU policy is the negotiation and implementation of environmental provisions, as part of Trade and Sustainable Development (TSD) chapter in trade agreements, which include inter alia commitments to adherence to core MEAs (ratification, effective implementation in law and in practice); the pursuit of high levels of protection; the effective enforcement of and non-derogation from domestic laws in this area; specific provisions encouraging trade practices and schemes that support and promote sustainable development goals; and provisions on the sustainable management and use of natural resources (e.g. biodiversity, wildlife, forestry, etc.).
-The Transatlantic Trade and Investment Partnership (TTIP) currently under negotiation between the EU and the US should also include such provisions.
+The Transatlantic Trade and Investment Partnership (TTIP) between the EU and the US should also include such provisions.
 The EU closely follows and monitors the implementation of environmental provisions of the TSD chapters where the civil society has an important role to play.
 Besides negotiation and implementation of TSD provisions in FTAs, the EU ensures that environmental considerations are duly integrated in its trade policy-making process through a systematic use of impact assessments.

 - At the unilateral level, the "Generalised Scheme of Preferences" (GSP) established by the EU allows developing country exporters to pay lower duties on their exports to the EU.
 This gives them better access to the EU market and supports economic growth and job creation in those countries.
 Under the GSP, the GSP+ arrangement is a flagship EU trade policy instrument to support sustainable development and good governance in developing countries.
 It provides additional trade preferences to vulnerable countries which ratify and implement international conventions relating to human and labour rights, environment and good governance.